A 7-node server cluster would be terrible to monitor if you had to SSH and

 This is it!
 I’m finally running something on this godforsaken cluster!

 At the last IndieWeb Homebrew Website Club (HWC) I attended, someone suggested to me that I could somehow have a live feed of my 3D printer.
 Although I can’t have a live feed because I have a slow internet connection, I can take a picture every few minutes and upload it to my server.

 So, I added a new endpoint to my API server, then wrote a

-small script that
+small script that does exactly

-API server with all the information.
+all the information.
 I

 python3.9-alpine for minimum image size, and created a CronJob for my